Exploring Alpha Falls at McConnells Mill State Park

 The trail begins as a dirt and wooden staircase heading down towards Slippery Rock Creek.

-Follow the steps down the hillside just a short distance, 20-25 yards down the trail, notice a single track trail to the right.
+Follow the steps down the hillside just a short distance, 20-25 yards down the trail, and you’ll notice a single-track trail to the right.
 Take that path!
-It is unmarked, but it’s clearly a well worn path.
+It is unmarked, but it’s a well-worn path.

-Continue a little further across a small wooden footbridge, and you’ll start to see the falls through the foliage.
+Continue a little further, and you’ll come to a small wooden footbridge.
+Cross this footbridge, and you’ll start to see the falls through the foliage.

 In the colder months, you’ll walk right next to some rock overhangs and cliffs featuring some gigantic icicles!
 Hiking to these falls will take you no more than 5-10 minutes from here.